-2. SWAT recommends that specific reference to "separated bike lanes" be deleted as it is covered under earlier project component language "bike and pedestrian facilities".
-It is also recommended that language that references prioritization of projects within "transit stations and transit oriented communities" be removed in order to ensure that all jurisdictions may be eligible to qualify for the category funding.
+2. SWAT recommends that specific reference to "separated bike lanes" be amended as follows Projects may include but are not limited to installation of bike and pedestrian facilities, such as separated bike lanes.

-3. It is the consensus of SWAT that the recently added language that requires allocating 30% of the funding to four demonstration projects within the first three years of the Measure may be unrealistic and unattainable.
-SWAT recommends deleting this requirement as the focus should be on delivering the most beneficial projects that meet the category criteria over the life of the measure.
-Alternately, if the requirement to implement demonstration projects is retained, a more feasible approach would be to allocate 20% of the program funding to four Complete Streets Projects within 5 years of the Measure's passage, including one project from each subregion.
-SWAT further finds the added Complete Streets language toward the end of the category description to be unnecessary and recommends that it be omitted.
+- 3. It is also recommended that language that references prioritization of projects within "transit stations and transit oriented communities" be removed in order to ensure that all jurisdictions may be eligible to quality for the category funding. - 4.
+If the requirement to implement demonstration projects is retained, a more feasible approach would be to allocate 20% of the program funding to four Complete Streets Projects within 5 years of the Measure's passage, including one project from each sub region.